apache/echarts-doc/en/tutorial/data-zoom.md

 <br>
 <h2>Introduction of data zoom component (dataZoom)</h2>

-Data overview by default, and detail by requirement is a basic interaction need of data visualization. `dataZoom` component can implement this function in rectangular coordinate system ([grid](option.html#grid)) and polar coordinate system ([polar](option.html#polar).
+Data overview by default, and detail by requirement is a basic interaction need of data visualization. `dataZoom` component can implement this function in rectangular coordinate ([grid](option.html#grid)) and polar coordinate ([polar](option.html#polar).

 **For example: **